ehudahan/EasyMap/README.md

 EasyMap is availible for free here: [https://yassour.rcs.huji.ac.il/EasyMap/](https://yassour.rcs.huji.ac.il/EasyMap/).

 When you use EasyMap, cite our manuscript:
 Ehud Dahan,Victoria M. Martin, Moran Yassour (2022).
-[EasyMap - An interactive web tool for evaluating and comparing associations of clinical variables and microbiome composition](???).
-Frontiers, ???
+[EasyMap - An interactive web tool for evaluating and comparing associations of clinical variables and microbiome composition](https://www.frontiersin.org/article/10.3389/fcimb.2022.854164).
+Frontiers in Cellular and Infection Microbiology, 12, 2022.

 Email us if you have any question:
 [Ehud Dahan](mailto:ehud.dahan@mail.huji.ac.il)